Expansión Fractal

 La ecología profunda reconoce que toda expresión de vida tiene un valor intrínseco que es independiente al valor que pudiera suponer al humano.
 Toda expresión de vida, por el simple hecho de ser, es valiosa mas allá de lo que pudiéramos imaginar.
 Una bacteria flotando en los aires, un elefante tomándose un baño, un sapo y su rítmico croar y un humano, gozan de la capacidad de estar consciente de ser.
 Este conocimiento dista de ser algo común ya que se contrapone con ideas fuertemente arraigadas en nuestra cultura.
 Sin embargo, tiene el potencial de reforzar nuestro ético caminar por la Tierra y de regresarnos un sentido de asombro y reverencia, aun mientras caminamos cuadra abajo en la ciudad.

 Ahora invito al límite de mi percepción que se muestre y que me muestre los seres que allí habitan.
 Conscientemente, me expando en múltiples direcciones y platico con los que allí me encuentro, humanos y mas que humanos.
 Algo extraño sucede.
 Al escaparme de mí mismo me encuentro y me siento mas pleno y con mayor facilidad de movimiento.
 Encuentro consejo y pertenencia.
 Lo que en otrora para mi y mi sociedad era el borde de la locura, ahora es el comienzo de la sanidad.
-Cuando el yo afloja el otro expande y sonríe.
+Cuando el yo afloja el otro expande y sonríe.lunes, 14 de noviembre de 2011

 lunes, 24 de octubre de 2011